okteto/terrascan-okteto-get-started/README.md

 This demo is part of the talk "Bringing DevSecOps into your development environments with Okteto" presented on [DevSecOps Conf 2021](https://devsecopsconf.kubedaily.com/).

 > Sample based on https://github.com/kubernetes/examples/tree/master/guestbook-go

+if you like terrascan project https://github.com/accurics/terrascan ! give a git star!